gracemagy/covid-storytelling-site/README.md

 3.page cover for reponsive window: thinking add one button to the page to resize window https://stackoverflow.com/questions/7022787/can-i-resize-the-browser-window

-4.browser compability test: already found - video not showing on safari
+4.browser compability test: chrome pass, safari pass

 5.shall we get heng swee keat speech footage for that particular quoted message? current video is a random trimed clip